Propositions #7: Evidentiary Methods

 |Thu 24 Jan 2019:||19:30||-||21:30|

-Propositions #7: Evidentiary Methods—the public program in the context of the exhibition Forensic Justice and part of the BAK series Propositions for Non-Fascist Living (2017–2020)—expands upon the notion of forensic justice in a series of lectures, screenings, and workshops on methodologies for articulating claims within the multidimensional space of aesthetics, law, architecture, politics, and ecology.
+Propositions #7: Evidentiary Methods—the public program in the context of the exhibition Forensic Justice and part of the BAK series Propositions for Non-Fascist Living (2017–2020)—expands upon the notion of forensic justice in a series of lectures, screenings, and moderated conversations on methodologies for articulating claims within the multidimensional space of aesthetics, law, architecture, politics, and ecology.
 The series deepens the understanding of works by, or made in collaboration with, Forensic Architecture, including investigations that are not presented in the exhibition.
 Focusing on techniques and innovative evidentiary methods at the intersection of law, art, politics, and the changing media landscape employed in the forensic practice, the gatherings create a space for dialogue and exchange between concrete cases examined by Forensic Architecture and other ongoing political struggles in the Netherlands and beyond.
 The series is conceived in collaboration with Nick Axel (architectural theorist, Amsterdam).

 18 October 2018, 19.30–21.30 hrs (Forensic Justice exhibition opening from 18.00 hrs)